 The referring physicians moved forward with the group’s decision, knowing that their patient’s condition received a comprehensive review and the most appropriate treatment choice was made.

-“This program is about each physician bringing their expertise into a collaborative platform and working together to develop the best treatment plan for the individual patient,” says Dr. Cho.
+“This program is about each physician bringing their expertise into a collaborative platform and working together to develop the best treatment plan for the individual patient,” explained Dr. Cho.

 The Spinal Tumor Program meets weekly to develop and review treatment plans for patients with spinal tumors, and facilitates coordinated care and treatment with Dana-Farber/Brigham and Women’s Cancer Center spine specialists.